 Secondly, the seller may receive another offer, either for the same amount or higher, and ask the buyer if they are willing to up their offer to beat the competing offer.
 This is perfectly legal, even if it can be frustrating for the buyer, especially if they have already spent money on checks and searches or a survey.

 Again, the key thing to remember is that until exchange of contracts takes place, either party can walk away from the deal at any time.
-It is therefore up to you (or your agent) to decide how keen the other party is to make the sale go ahead and judge how much room there is for negotiation over the price.
+It is therefore up to you (or your agent) to decide how keen the other party is to make the sale go ahead and judge how much room there is to negotiate a house price different from the one already agreed.

 Get experienced conveyancing for property anywhere in England or Wales